 This little skipper had been on my list for several years before I finally made the long drive to Blythe hoping to photograph one.
 I headed to the Palo Verde Ecological Reserve, which is along the California side of the Colorado River near Interstate 10.
 To my relief, I did see three of them in stands of their host saltbush, Atriplex lentiformis.
-The three shots here are of the same individual, the only one who would pose for me.
 October 4, 2019.

 Same one, showing a bit of the ventral side of the wing.

 It was nectaring in a great spot I found, which was near water from canals in a lush area on the edge of the woods, teeming with insects.
 In the desert heat, a well-watered place with flowers, thick grass, and mud is going to be good.
 I intend to return to this reserve in the spring, when I would expect it to be even better, butterfly-wise.

 Well, I did return on April 12, 2020, and Hesperopsis gracielae was in flight.